zeroXten/chef_vault_pki/README.md

 # chef\_vault\_pki cookbook

-Uses chef-vault to provide an easy to manage PKI for Chef managed servers.
+Uses chef-vault to provide an easy-to-manage PKI for Chef managed servers.

-Instead of having to manage and secure a CA, chef\vault\_pki lets you create a CA cert and key using the provided script which is then stored using chef\_vault.
+Instead of having to manage and secure a CA, chef\_vault\_pki lets you generate a CA cert and key which is then stored and secured using chef-vault.
 Authorised clients can then obtain the CA cert and key, and automatically generate their certificates.

 # Requirements